Archive for Tips and Ideas

 2. Check with your HOA.
 You may not have much of a say in the height or type of fence that you install.
 Make sure you are within the guidelines of your HOA covenants.
 Many HOA’s require an approval process before constructing a fence.

 3. Decide the need of the fence.
 Think about what you are looking for in a fence.
-Is privacy our main concern or is it decoration.
+Is privacy your main concern or is it decoration?
 How many gates will you need?
 Do you need walk through or drive through gates?
 Do you have or will you be getting a pool?
 If so, additional pool restrictions will apply.
 Do you have very small pets?
-If so you may want to consider double pickets if you are interested in aluminum fencing, as this will decrease the spaces between pickets.
+If so, you may want to consider double pickets if you are interested in aluminum fencing, as this will decrease the spaces between pickets.
 Do you have a common area or view that you want to keep visible?
 You might want to have a privacy fence on the front and side with a more open style in the back.

 4. Decide on the height of the fence.
 You may build a 6-ft. high privacy fence only to find that the next-door neighbors can easily see over when they’re lounging on their deck.
 Or you may find that your 6-ft. tall privacy fence only needed to be 4 ft. tall because surrounding areas slope away from your yard.
-Either way, you’re wasting materials, money and time building a fence that doesn’t suit your yard.

 6. Pick the design of your fence.
 A solid, high fence may wall off prying eyes, but it also walls you in.
 Your fence doesn’t have to be one continuous design, height or even material.

-10. Keep in mind that the fence price you are quotes is subject to change due to material and fuel costs.
+10. Keep in mind that the fence price you are quoted is subject to change due to material and fuel costs.
 The only way to lock in the price is to sign a contract.